Karthik900/Equipment/README.md

 This Project requires Django, Django REST Framework serving as the Backend Technologies.

-> Note: The instruction given below are given with an intention that the concerned person already has python3+ installed and added to path in their machine.
+> Note: The instructions given below are supposed to be followed after the concerned person already has python3+ as well as pip3 installed and added to path in their machine.

 ### Django

-1. Open your terminal and run
+1. Open your terminal and run ```pip install Django pip install markdown pip install django-filter```